-A few month ago, a very interesting new e-commerce project was released as Open Source.
-Arcavias, the name of the project, isn't yet another web shop.
-Instead, it provided a framework for building shop systems and this make it very flexible and allows a very easy integration into existing applications.
+A very interesting new e-commerce project is available as Open Source.
+Aimeos, the name of the project, isn't yet another web shop.
+Instead, it provides a library for building shop systems rapidly, combined with an impressive flexibility and enables an easy integration into existing applications.

 2012-06-23 - OpenDBX 1.4.6 released

 Some bugs has been fixed in the MySQL, SQLite and MSSQL backends and workarounds for misbehaviors in the Oracle and PostgreSQL has been added.
 Thanks to all contributors for providing bug reports and patches.

 New binary packages for various Linux distributions are available again.
 After adapting a few lines in the build configuration, the openSUSE Build Service is able to create binaries from the latest stable OpenDBX source.

 The reference counting for objects in libopendbxplus was wrong and could cause segfaults as well as a wild pointer in the oracle backend.
 The ODBC backend has used connection attributes not available on Windows platforms which are removed now.
 A wrong severity level in the mssql backend was fixed.
 If an error due to an invalid handle occured, the corresponding error message wasn't returned.

 Furthermore, the RPM spec file was adapted to the OpenSUSE build service and now supports building more backends by default on supported distributions.

 The package name was changed to libopendbx to ease creation of distribution packages.
 It also supports symbol versioning and versioned support files which makes it fully compatible to Debian policy.